 Yes, entertainment allowance forms a part of your salary income.
 If you are a government employee, you can claim an entertainment allowance deduction depending on a few conditions.
 Furthermore, your employer must classify that allowance as entertainment allowance for it to be eligible for a tax deduction.

 Only Government employees are eligible for entertainment allowance deductions under Section 16(ii).
-They can claim a deduction of Rs.5,000, 20% of their gross salary or the actual entertainment allowance received in a financial year, whichever is lower.
+They can claim a deduction of Rs.5,000, 20% of their basic salary or the actual entertainment allowance received in a financial year, whichever is lower.

 Deduction in respect of entertainment allowance would be available to an assessee only if chooses to pay taxes as per the old tax regime under section 115BAC(1A).
 The deduction would not be available under the new tax regime.